History of tattooing: India

+Godna, also known as Khoda, is an ancient traditional form of tattoo art originating from the tribal communities of Northern and Central India, and present in their diasporas.

 West Asia

 Persia

 Herodotus' writings suggest that slaves and prisoners of war were tattooed in Persia during the classical era.
 This practice spread from Persia to Greece and then to Rome.

-The most famous depiction of tattooing in Persian literature goes back 800 years to a tale by Rumi about a man from Qazwin who seeks a lion tattoo from the barber but changes his mind once he experiences the pain of the needle.
+The most well-known depiction of tattooing in Persian literature goes back 800 years to a tale by Rumi about a man from Qazwin who seeks a lion tattoo from the barber but changes his mind once he experiences the pain of the needle.

 In the hamam (the baths), there were dallaks whose job was to help people wash themselves.
 This was a notable occupation because apart from helping the customers with washing, they were massage-therapists, dentists, barbers and tattoo artists.